 The company is virtually unique among large commercial organisations in the UK in that it adheres to a strict constitution originally devised by its founder as an "experiment in industrial democracy".
 The business is jointly owned by its 85,500 permanent employees, who are known as partners.
 There are no outside shareholders, and partners are rewarded with a wide range of social and financial benefits including a generous profit-share scheme.

-For the year to Jan 2018, gross sales rose 2% to £11.60bn, with net revenues up by the same amount to £10.20bn.
-However profit before Partnership bonuses, tax and exceptionals has remained under intense pressure, falling by 22% to £289m, while profit before PB and tax plunged by 67% to £178m.
+For the year to Jan 2018, gross sales including VAT rose 2% to £11.60bn, with net revenues up by the same amount to £10.20bn.
+Profit before Partnership bonuses, tax and exceptionals has remained under intense pressure, falling by 22% to £289m, while profit before PB and tax plunged by 67% to £178m.
 Those figures included a number of accounting charges relating to pension deficit as well as restructuring and redundancy costs and impairments.
 Each partner received a tax-free bonus equivalent to 5% of salary (down from 15% four years earlier), making a combined payout of £74m.
 However, that was the lowest such dividend paid by the group for more than 60 years, reflecting the fierce competition in the UK retail sector.

 Sir Charlie Mayfield is chairman of the John Lewis Partnership.
 (He was knighted in summer 2013 for services to industry).
 He has announced plans to depart the group in 2020.
 No successor has yet been named.
 Other senior managers at group level now include Patrick Lewis (finance director) and Tom Athron (group development director).